Zhengtong Emperor Zhu Qizhen — Captive of both Nomadic Enemy and His Own Brother

 Lord Yexian even tried to marry his younger sister to Zhu Qizhen, but he refused.

-In addition, Zhu Qizhen became close friend with Lord Yexian’s brother, the second most powerful person in that regime.
+Besides, Zhu Qizhen became a close friend with Lord Yexian’s brother, the second most powerful person in that regime.
 He frequently visited and talked with Zhu Qizhen, and then protected and respected him as both a dear friend and a monarch.

 Zhu Qizhen’s Returning and Imprisoned Life